-Laser processing technology (FIG. 1) forms a laser beam with high energy density by focusing the energy of light through the lens, utilize the properties of the laser beam and material interaction for cutting, welding, surface treatment, punching and micro-machining (including metal and non-metal).
+Laser processing technology, as shown in Figure 1, creates a laser beam with high energy density by focusing the energy of light through a lens.
+This technology utilizes the unique properties of laser beam and material interaction for a variety of purposes, including cutting, welding, surface treatment, punching, and micro-machining on both metal and non-metal materials.

 Fig.1 Laser processing schematic diagram